kimsama/Unity-ZipDownload/README.md

 Note that the path manipulation done here is with [Application.persistentDataPath](http://docs.unity3d.com/ScriptReference/Application-persistentDataPath.html), so it works for all known platforms of Unity3D.

+There are two samples.

+* SimpleZipDownloader - It downloads a zip file via coroutine.
+Hard to to handle error.
+* UniRxZipDownloader - It downloads zip file via [UniRx](https://github.com/neuecc/UniRx).
+Asynchronous, easy for handling errors.

 ## References

 * [SharpZipLib](http://icsharpcode.github.io/SharpZipLib/) is used to unzip the downloaded ZIP file.